sanying123/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 "sprId": "sl/418a892e-32fe-4d6e-b0cd-a44c24026b7a/org.springframework-my-rest-service-jar/f0e2bafa21a5790b1d70f6309189de6a1c888e16/baseline"
 ```

-If you are using a SCM system such as Git, when you reanalyze the app after changing the code the commit hash will change, indicating a new version of the app is built.
-In this case you must redeploy the app with the microagent using the updated `shiftleft.json` file.
+If you are using a SCM system such as Git, when you reanalyze the app after changing the code the commit hash changes, indicating a new version of the app is built.
+In this case you must redeploy the app with the Microagent using the updated `shiftleft.json` file.

 ## Strictness

 The strictness setting determines how the microagent behaves if there is a disconnection between it and the proxy server.
-The ShiftLeft Microagent runs in two modes: non-strict (default) and strict.
+The ShiftLeft Protect for Java Microagent runs in two modes: non-strict (default) and strict.

-In non-strict mode (default), the microagent does not require the SPR at startup.
-In this case the app will start but may not be monitored by ShifLeft, or in case it is, metrics generated during disconnection are ignored.
+In non-strict mode (default), the Microagent does not require the SPR at startup.
+In this case the app starts but may not be monitored by ShifLeft, or in case it is, metrics generated during disconnection are ignored.

-In strict mode (`"strict":"true"`) the microagent requires the SPR to let the application run.
-If the microagent loses connection with the proxy, the application methods calling the proxy are paused until connection is reestablished.
+In strict mode (`"strict":"true"`) the Microagent requires the SPR to let the application run.
+If the Microagent loses connection with the proxy, the application methods calling the proxy are paused until connection is reestablished.

 Parameter | Name
 --- | ---